githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/3-how-organize-and-automate-your-project.md

 ## How to configure built-in automation

-With built-in automation, your project will take newly created issues or pull requests and automatically put them into your project with a Todo status, helping you stay aware of all of your work.
+With built-in automation, your Project will take newly created issues or pull requests and automatically put them into your Poject with a Todo status, helping you stay aware of all of your work.

-To enable automation first go to the top-right corner of your project and click on the three dots to open the menu.
+To enable automation first go to the top-right corner of your Project and click on the three dots to open the menu.
 1. Next, in the menu, click **Workflows**.
 :::image type="content" source="../media/workflows-menu-item.png" alt-text="Workflows Menu on Projects.":::
-2. In the left column, under Default workflows, select Item added to project.
+2. In the left column, under Default workflows, select **Item added to project**.
 :::image type="content" source="../media/default-workflows.png" alt-text="Select added to project for your Default workflows":::
 3. Now in the center of the page, where it says **When**, ensure that both issues and pull requests are selected.
 4. Below click on **Set** and click **Status:Todo**.
 5. Finally in the right corner of the page, ensure the toggle is turned **On**.

 Congratulations!
 You’ve just automated your project!

+Next up, we'll check the knowledge you learned in this module by asking you a couple of quick questions.